AnthonyM247/AnthonyM247/README.md

-- 👋 Hi, I’m @AnthonyM247
+- 👋 Hi, I’m Anthony,
 - 👀 I’m interested in working on projects that make a positive impact
 - 🌱 I’m currently learning EC2, dev ops.
-- 💞️ I’m looking to collaborate on crypto projects & hydroponics!
 - 📫 Visit my LinkedIn & send me a message!
-- 🧑🏽‍💻 I have 7 years of coding experience with a couple languages under my belt :P
+- 🧑🏽‍💻 I have 7 years of coding experience with a couple languages under my belt

 <!---
 AnthonyM247/AnthonyM247 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.